Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Pseudodifferential inner products

-We now specialize to the case that $P\in\Psi^m(X,\cE\otimes\Omega^\half)$ has a real, scalar principal symbol.
+We now specialize to the case that $P\in\Psi^m(X,\cE\otimes\Omega^\half)$ has a real, scalar principal symbol, which is the case of interest in our application, see \eqref{EqProofOp}.
 Fix a coordinate system of $X$ and a local trivialization of $\cE$, then the full symbol of $P$ is a sum of homogeneous symbols $p\sim p_m+p_{m-1}+\ldots$, with $p_j$ homogeneous of degree $j$ and valued in complex $N\times N$ matrices.
-Recall from \cite[\S{18}]{HormanderAnalysisPDE} that the subprincipal symbol
+We recall from \cite[\S{18}]{HormanderAnalysisPDE3} that the subprincipal symbol

 is well-defined under changes of coordinates; however, it does depend on the choice of local trivialization of $\cE$.
-We compute the principal symbol of
+As explained in \S\ref{SecProof}, we need to understand (the size of) the principal symbol of

-for such $P$ in a local trivialization of $\cE$; we will give an invariant formulation in Proposition~\ref{PropImagSymbolInv} below.
+for such $P$ in a local trivialization of $\cE$.
+We first give a formula computing this symbol in a local trivialization; we will present an invariant formulation in Proposition~\ref{PropImagSymbolInv} below.

 \begin{lemma} Let $P\in\Psi^m(X,\cE\otimes\Omega^\half)$ be a principally real and scalar, and let $B=b(x,D)$ be a $\Psi$-inner product on $\cE$.
 Then $\Im^B P\in\Psi^{m-1}(X,\cE\otimes\Omega^\half)$ has the principal symbol